Note

 Build twice in CI

-The most rigorous way to prevent data drift in CI is to set up two builds in CI: one build representing PR data and another representing production data, both based on an identical snapshot of upstream data.
+This method involves two CI builds: one representing PR data, and another representing production data, both based on an identical snapshot of upstream data.

 1. Create a fixed snapshot of the upstream data that both builds will use.

-2. The CI pipeline executes two dbt builds: one using the PR branch of code, and another using the base branch of code.
-This creates two data environments which Datafold can compare.
+2. The CI pipeline executes two builds: one using the PR branch of code, and another using the base branch of code.

 If performance is a concern, you can use a reduced or filtered upstream data set to speed up the CI process while still providing rich insight into the data.